matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

-These types of use cases are not supported by the current Matrix API because it has no way to fetch or filter older messages besides a manual brute force pagination from the latest.
+These types of use cases are not supported by the current Matrix API because it has no way to fetch or filter older messages besides a manual brute force pagination from the most recent event in the room.
 Paginating is time-consuming and expensive to process every event as you go (not practical for clients).
 Imagine wanting to get a message from 3 years ago 😫

 ## Proposal